JM-Lemmi/commute-heatmap/Readme.md

 Note the commuting destinations in `data\destinations.csv`.
 One per line lat,long with decimal dot.

+Run Part 1 of `visualization.r` to create the map with all origins and destinations marked on the map.
+The Image is saved to `data\visualization.png`.

 Run `distance.py`, which will output the data into `data\distances.pickle`.

 Run `transform.py` to transform the data into a csv table at `data\dataset.csv`.